AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 <div class="alert alert-info" role="alert">:information_source: <strong>Info:</strong> <br>
 <ul>
-    <li>Reminder for upcoming interview will show all applicants with interviews in the next three days. (e.g. On Monday,
+    <li>Only applicants with interviews in the next three days will be shown, without taking into account the time of the day. (e.g. On Monday,
-it will show all applicants with interviews till Thursday)</li>
+it will show all applicants with interviews until Thursday)</li>
 </ul> </div>

 **Example:**